Rana Inder Pratap Singh

-MLA

-He was elected in 2022.
+Assembly Elections 2022

+He contested and won the 2022 Punjab Legislative Assembly election as an independent candidate after being denied a Congress party ticket.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.

+Education & Sports

+Academic Credentials: He holds a BBA from Chapman University in California and an MBA from the University of Kent in the United Kingdom.

+Shooting: He is an shooter who has represented India in international shooting championships.

-Assets and liabilities declared during elections
+Assets and liabilities

 During the 2022 Punjab Legislative Assembly election, he declared Rs.
 69,75,52,000 as an overall financial asset and Rs.
 17,97,03,000 as financial liability.

+Rana Sugars: He served as the Managing Director of Rana Sugars Limited, a major North Indian business enterprise, before stepping down in April 2024.

+Corporate Directorships: He remains active as a director across several business infrastructure companies under the Rana Group umbrella.